Image: goodluz / stock.adobe.com

 2021: Both insurers expanded their coverage area, giving residents in 94 counties a choice between Anthem and CareSource.

 2022: Wellcare and Molina joined the exchange, bringing the total number of participating insurers to four.
-There are only 14 counties where residents have access to only Anthem’s plans for 2022; in the rest of the state, two or more insurers offer plans.
+There were only 14 counties where residents had access to only Anthem’s plans for 2022; in the rest of the state, two or more insurers offered plans.

-But when we talk about rate changes, we’re referring to pre-subsidy premiums.
-Premium subsidies fluctuate from one year to the next based on changes in the benchmark plan premium (which can be affected by new carriers entering the marketplace, as described here).
+However, when we talk about rate changes, we’re referring to pre-subsidy premiums.
+Premium subsidies fluctuate from one year to the next based on changes in the benchmark plan premium.
 People who receive premium subsidies can still see changes in their after-subsidy premiums from one year to the next, but the changes won’t necessarily mirror the percentage by which the full-price premiums change.

 It’s also important to note that average rate changes don’t account for the fact that premiums increase with age (so even if your plan’s average rates are not increasing, your premium will be higher just because you’re a year older), although subsidies also grow to keep pace with age-related premium increases.

 For perspective, here’s a look at how premiums have changed in prior years in Kentucky’s exchange: